 Modal

-component for displaying an action the user must take.
-Modals are highly customizable from both a CSS
+Modals are a handy JavaScript component for displaying an action the user must take.
+Modals are highly customizable from both a CSS and JavaScript perspective.

 - Example